ondras12345/vetrnik/firmware/vetrnik-control/lisp/spec.md

 ### Description
 If set up for `LISP` control strategy, the device will call this function each time a new state object is received.

-The `ctrl` function is empty by default, the user is expected to overwrite this function with their own implementation.
+This function is empty by default, the user is expected to overwrite it with their own implementation.

 ### Signature
 ```lisp